charlieegan3/stackr/README.md

 # stackr

+**Note**: this project no longer works because of Hyper.sh stopping.
+I haven't had time to update it yet and there are many apps have since been released that do a similar thing... (e.g. Moment camera)

 This is a simple proof of concept project that allows users to upload videos and have them converted to stacked stills.
 This does things like even out water remove crowds of people and generally blur motion in shots.
 There are some